IsidreSole/microcli-stm32f0-discovery/README.md

 ##Subfolders:

-1. Library/
+1. Libraries/
-   * This is the Library/ folder from the STM32F0xx_StdPeriph_Lib_V1.0.0 standard peripheral driver library produced by STM.
+   * This folder contains the STM32F0xx_StdPeriph_Lib_V1.0.0 standard peripheral driver library produced by STM.
 This preserves the original structure which should make it easy to roll in library upgrades as they are published
-   * **Makefile** is not part of the STM release, and must be copied over if the library is upgraded.
-   * **stm32f0xx_conf.h** is used to configure the peripheral library.
-It must be copied here if the library is upgraded.
-The file was file taken from the STM32F0-Discovery firmware package.
-It is found in the following directory:
-      * Project/Demonstration/
-   * **Abstracting the libraries:** You may place this folder anywhere you like in order to use it for multiple projects.
-Just change the path of the STD_PERIPH_LIB variable in the Makefile
+   * libemb is a current git snapshot from https://github.com/wendlers/libemb

 2. Device/
    * Folder contains device specific files: